 1.1 Applicant’s official name

-Enter the name of the applicant corporation; spell it the same way as it is spelled in the applicant’s certificate of tax residence or other official document.
+Enter the name of the applicant; spell it the same way as it is spelled in the applicant’s certificate of residence or other official document.

-1.2–1.3 TIN or other registration number in the country of residence
+1.2–1.3 Tax identification number or other registration number in the country of residence

-Fill in the corporate entity’s Tax Identification Number, issued by its country of residence.
-If the country has not issued a TIN for the corporate entity, enclose a written account explaining this, and fill a registration number or other identity code, issued by the country of residence, in field 1.3.
+If the country has not issued a tax identification number (TIN) for the corporate entity, enclose a written account explaining this, and fill a registration number or other identity code, issued by the country of residence, in field 1.3.

 1.4–1.6 Postal address